pappasam/serdelicacy/README.md

 ]
 ```

 Now you want to ingest this document into Python.
 Your first step is probably to deserialize the JSON string (or file) into Python data structures.
-Assuming the JSON is read from a file called `libraries.py`, the following script will print the following:

 ```python
 import json